 Flow of Funds

-Successful applicants and their partners, including both the start-up/scale-up and FI, must execute OCE’s standard Funding Agreement within 30 days of notification of award.
+Successful applicants must execute OCE’s standard Funding Agreement within 30 days of notification of award.
 An executable copy of the agreement will be generated through OCE’s online system and sent to successful applicants and their partners upon project approval only.

 Before applying, please review the Funding Agreement standard template, and ensure that all requirements can be met.